- Why Us

 Your document and record control can be either electronic or paper-based, but it should be easy for users of those records, including external contractors, to collaborate and share them.

 By that measure, paper documentation won’t cut it for most companies.
-That’s why Greenlight Guru built our Medical Device Success Platform (MDSP) with Intelligent Document Management at its core.
-If you’re still using a paper-based QMS, sign up for a demo to see how Greenlight Guru can streamline your document control process.
+If you’re still using a paper-based QMS, sign up for a demo to see how Greenlight Guru's QMS software can streamline your document control process.

 IMDRF guidance states, “Control of configurable items, including source code, releases, documents, software tools, etc., is important in order to maintain the integrity and traceability of the configuration throughout the SaMD lifecycle.”